Ser1ousSAM/University/README.md

 # University
-Here is some of my homework from university.
+Some of my homework from university
-Those that are not so ashamed to show.